 - 1 tsp white vinegar

 - 2 tbsp cocoa powder

-- 1 oz bottle of red food colouring or a small amount of gel colour; I used a Sugarflair gel and only needed a small amount.
+- 1 oz red food colouring, or a small amount of gel color; I used a Sugarflair gel and only needed a small amount.